jtouma1/CS321-2018F-002/docs/README.md

+I worked on the shop class and the Gift class and mechanics

 # CS321 Fall 2018 Project (Section 002)

 Welcome to CS321's semester long project!
 Links to individual team documentation is below.